Long Service Leave – Wading Through the Complexities

-Unlike annual or personal leave which accrues in hours, LSL accrues as a number of weeks of leave.
+Unlike annual leave (click to read a Guide to recent Fair Work changes) or personal leave which accrues in hours, LSL accrues as a number of weeks of leave.
 The weeks accrued are based on the number of years worked.
 For example in NSW and Victoria employees receive 0.8667 weeks of LSL for each completed year.
 Therefore an employee with 11.5 years of service would have accrued 9.967 weeks long service leave.
 (11.5 years X 0.8667 weeks).

 When employees are entitled to be paid LSL you have to calculate the amount to be paid based on their normal weekly hours.
 This is easy for permanent employees who have never changed their hours, however where an employee’s hours have varied, you have to calculate the weekly LSL amount as: